(This is me).

 You can view my CV here.

-Much of my research examines on spatial inequality in the twenty-first century.
-In a recent paper, I investigate whether activity spaces – the places where people work, recreate, worship, shop, etc. – relate to school enrollments in Los Angeles, where school choice is prevalent.
+Much of my research examines spatial inequality in the twenty-first century.
+In a recent paper, I investigate how activity spaces – the places where people work, recreate, worship, shop, etc. – relate to school enrollments in Los Angeles, where school choice is prevalent.
 I find that families are more likely to enroll in schools near previous activities, and that segregating activities predict segregating school enrollments.
 In a review article, Jackelyn Hwang and I discuss scholarship on the persistence of racial residential segregation amidst neighborhood change.
 We outline three mechanisms that perpetuate these processes: resource inequalities, enduring ethnoracial hierarchies, and consolidated institutional power.

-My dissertation considers how climate disasters relate to spatial inequalities in education.
+My dissertation covers how climate disasters relate to spatial inequalities in education.
 Using statewide student records from North Carolina, fine-grain flooding information, and other demographic and geographic data, I look at the impacts of hurricane flooding on student mobility patterns through homes and schools, what these mean for broader patterns of segregation, and how repeated exposure to disasters affects academic progression.

-In a descriptive paper, I find a loose coupling between flood risks in students’ homes and schools.
+In a descriptive paper, I find loose coupling between flood risks in students’ homes and schools.
 In other words, most students who experience flooding in one of these settings do not experience flooding in the other setting.
 This is likely driven by small-scale differences in geographic features, floodplain management, and land development.
 As students face increasing risks of disastrous flooding, this finding has implications for efforts to provide shelter and resources to affected populations.

 I also explore the effects of repeated climate hazards on academic outcomes.
 Two storms - Hurricanes Matthew and Florence - hit Eastern North Carolina in 2016 and 2018, respectively.
 Some students were affected by both storms, while some were affected by only one.
 By comparing these students’ attendance and learning outcomes over time, I measure potential “cumulative disadvantages” of repeated exposure to climate hazards.